 3.3.
 Other Fixings

-- Peppers: Bell peppers or hot peppers can give a slight kick.
+- Peppers: Bell or hot peppers for a lil kick.

-- Spices: Salt, pepper, garlic powder, and paprika can enhance the overall flavor.
+- Spices: Salt, pepper, garlic powder, paprika—they boost the taste.

 Section 4: Step-by-Step Recipe for Ground Beef Philly Cheese Steak